-Although not in a game-rich area per se, Doro Nawas Camp is an excellent base from where to explore the dramatic and stark Damaraland landscape.
-Arid and inhospitable, it's surprisingly home to a diverse range of desert-adapted wildlife, including desert-elephant, gemsbok, springbok, bat-eared fox – even the odd black rhino or cheetah.
+Although not in a game-rich area per se, Doro Nawas Camp is an excellent base from which to explore the dramatic and stark Damaraland landscape.
+Arid and inhospitable, it's home to a surprisingly diverse range of desert-adapted wildlife, including desert-elephant, gemsbok, springbok, bat-eared fox – and even the odd black rhino and cheetah.

-- ∞Located near the ancient Twyfelfontein San rock art engravings, a World Heritage Site
+- Located near the ancient Twyfelfontein San rock art engravings, a UNESCO World Heritage Site

-- ∞Star gazing with the most unbelievably-clear night skies
+- Stargazing under the most unbelievably clear night skies

-Set in the 407 300-hectare (1 006 425-acre) Doro !Nawas Conservancy, Doro Nawas camp looks out over a landscape ranging from rocky plains to strange rock formations and sand dunes.
-It’s also a prime area for the desert-adapted elephant and herds cross the dry valley seasonally in search of water and vegetation.
+Set in the 407 300-hectare (1 006 425-acre) Doro !Nawas Conservancy, Doro Nawas Camp looks out over a landscape ranging from rocky plains to strange rock formations and sand dunes.
+It’s also a prime area for Namibia's desert-adapted elephant, with herds crossing the dry valley seasonally in search of water and vegetation.

-Doro Nawas Camp has 16 stone/canvas units with shady thatch roofs.
-Each is en-suite (with an outdoor shower) and a shady veranda for looking out over the arid landscape by day – and enjoying star gazing or sleep-outs at night.
+Doro Nawas Camp has 16 stone-and-canvas units with shady thatched roofs.
+Each is en-suite (with an outdoor shower) and each has a shady veranda for looking out over the arid landscape by day and enjoying stargazing or sleep-outs at night.

 Main Area Lookout

-The main guest is perched on top of a rocky knoll and offers endless views out over the surrounds from the indoor and outdoor dining areas, pool area and bar and local curio corner.
+The main guest lookout is perched on top of a rocky knoll and offers endless views over the surrounds from the indoor and outdoor dining areas, pool area and bar, and local curio corner.
 A staircase leads to the flat roof – the perfect spot for relaxing with sundowners and indulging in a bit of stargazing.

 Variety of Desert Activities